The Big 3 Credit Bureaus

 Most consumer credit advocates advise individuals to review their credit reports at least once per year, in order to ensure that the reports are accurate.
 Consumers can do so at no cost.
-They are entitled to a free annual credit report from each of the three nationwide consumer reporting agencies, Experian, Equifax and TransUnion by going to annualcreditreport.com.
-This Internet site is maintained by those three companies.
+They are entitled to a free annual credit report from each of the three nationwide consumer reporting agencies, Experian, Equifax and TransUnion by going to www.annualcreditreport.com.
+This site is maintained by those three credit bureaus (companies).

 If you want to contact any one of these bureaus directly, here is the information:

 Equifax Credit Information Services, Inc.

 P.O.
 Box 740256